 Preview Center for Discovery

-Center for Discovery offers in-person and virtual eating disorder treatment for adults (18+) with a variety of eating disorders.
-Center for Discovery’s online eating disorder treatment program aims to reduce barriers to traditional, in-person treatment options.
-Center for Discovery offers online eating disorder treatment with flexible scheduling.
-Center for Discovery also treats any co-occurring disorders and primary mental health diagnoses such as anxiety, depression, personality disorders, schizophrenia and other psychotic disorders, and trauma-related disorders.
+Center for Discovery offers in-person and virtual eating disorder treatment for adolescents and adults with a variety of eating disorders.
+Center for Discovery’s online eating disorder treatment program aims to reduce barriers to traditional, in-person treatment by offering flexible scheduling while maintaining both group and individual support options.
+Center for Discovery also treats any co-occurring disorders and primary mental health diagnoses such as anxiety, depression, and trauma-related disorders.

-The Center for Discovery costs are not clear at this time.
-All treatment sessions are held through HIPAA-compliant video and available in seven US states.
-At this time, the Center for Discovery virtual treatment is available in seven states and is in-network with most major insurance plans.
-The virtual intensive outpatient (IOP) program is the same treatment program they use for their in-person eating disorder treatment.
+At this time, the Center for Discovery virtual treatment is available in 11 states and is in-network with most major insurance plans.
+The virtual intensive outpatient (IOP) program is the same treatment program they use for their in-person eating disorder treatment, and all treatment sessions are held through HIPAA-compliant video.
 The admissions process with the Center for Discovery begins with a referral from your primary care provider or based on self-identification of need.
 Potential patients will schedule a consultation call and discuss which program may be suitable for them with a specialist.

 Center for Discovery treats the following eating disorders: